 A Japanese wrestling stalwart whose Mongolian chops and iron will made him the heart of New Japan's heavyweight division for decades.

-Hiroyoshi Tenzan is not just a wrestler; he is an institution within New Japan Pro-Wrestling.
-Debuting in the early 1990s, he embodied the 'strong style' tradition—a hard-hitting, no-nonsense brawler whose finishing move, the Mongolian Chop, became the sound of impending doom for opponents.
-While never the flashiest technician, Tenzan built his legacy on sheer toughness, work ethic, and an unwavering loyalty to NJPW.
-He formed one of the most successful tag teams in history with Satoshi Kojima, known as Tencozy, dominating the division.
-As a singles competitor, he captured the prestigious IWGP Heavyweight Championship four times, a testament to his status as a true company ace.
-Even as his hair grayed and his role shifted to that of a revered veteran, Tenzan remained the soulful, grunting engine room of the promotion, a bridge between its past glory and its future stars.
+Hiroyoshi Tenzan, a four-time IWGP Heavyweight Champion, built his career on toughness and loyalty to New Japan Pro-Wrestling.
+Debuting in the early 1990s, he embodied the hard-hitting 'strong style' tradition, using the Mongolian Chop as his signature finishing move.
+Tenzan formed Tencozy with Satoshi Kojima, one of the most successful tag teams in history, dominating the division together.
+As a singles competitor, his four IWGP Heavyweight Championship wins secured his status as a company ace.
+Even as his hair grayed and his role shifted to veteran, Tenzan remained the promotion's soulful, grunting engine room, a bridge between New Japan's past glory and its future stars.

 1965–1980